sandygoreraza/GADS-2020/README.md

 5. Making Network Request

-and lastly a NETWORK POST request to a Google Form using any network library Retrofit.
+and lastly a NETWORK POST request to a Google Form using a network library Retrofit.

 <b>APP SCREENSHOTS</b> :